-Also outside nature protected areas, biodiversity has to be maintained all over the territory.
-Therefore, appropriate habitats and less intensive used areas are important structures for flora and fauna in agricultural areas.
-High nature value farmland is used as an agri-environmental indicator in the EUROSTAT system and is defined as "the percentage of utilized agricultural area (UAA) farmed to generate high nature value (HNV)" (EUROSTAT 2015a).
-Typical high nature value areas are extensively grazed uplands, alpine meadows as well as pasture lands with particular interests for nature conservation because of their high biodiversity (Paracchini et al. 2008).
-Based on the main characteristics, these authors categorised three types of high nature value farmlands: Type 1: Farmland with a high proportion of semi-natural vegetation; Type 2: Farmland with a mosaic of low-intensity agriculture and natural and structural elements; Type 3: Farmland hosting rare species, or supporting a high proportion of European or World populations (Desjeux et al. 2015).
-All the three types can be found in the Alpine area.
+Also outside protected areas, biodiversity has to be maintained consistently.
+Appropriate habitats and less intensively used areas are important structures for flora and fauna in agricultural areas.
+High Nature Value Farmland is used as an agri-environmental indicator in the EUROSTAT system and is defined as 'the percentage of utilized agricultural area (UAA) farmed to generate high nature value (HNV)' (EUROSTAT 2015a).
+Typical high nature value areas are extensively grazed uplands, alpine meadows and pasture lands with particular interests for nature conservation because of their high biodiversity (Paracchini et al. 2008).
+Based on the main characteristics, these authors categorised three types of high nature value farmland: Type 1: farmland with a high proportion of seminatural vegetation; Type 2: farmland with a mosaic of lowintensity agriculture and natural and structural elements; Type 3: farmland hosting rare species or supporting a high proportion of European or World populations (Desjeux et al. 2015).
+All three types can be found in the Alpine area.

-In 2008, the Joint Research Centre and the European Environmental Agency have prepared the first EU27 map of High Nature Value farmland, on the basis of land cover data from 2006, refined and regionally differentiated selection criteria, and additional biodiversity datasets such as PBAS: Prime Butterfly Areas; IBAS: Important Bird Areas and NATURA 2000 areas.
-Based on this methodology, Figure 4.2-1 presents the likelihood of HNV farmland presence in the Alpine region indicating that in the most part of the Alpine area the likelihood of HNV lies in the interval high and very high.
+In 2008, the Joint Research Centre and the European Environment Agency prepared the first EU 27 map of high nature value farmland on the basis of land cover data from 2006, refined and regionally differentiated selection criteria and additional biodiversity datasets such as PBAs (Prime Butterfly Areas), IBAs (Important Bird Areas) and NATURA 2000 areas.
+Based on this methodology, Figure 4.2-1 presents the likelihood of HNV farmland presence in the Alpine area.
+In most parts of the Alpine area the likelihood of HNV lies within the interval high to very high.